deseretdigital/tilejs/README.md

 			.close(delspawned) << formerly known as shutdown(), setting delspawned=true will delete spawned children when closing.

 		Tile Management
-			.add(tile, index, defaults) << this is how you add tiles to the parent.
-Should probably be called .addTile().
 			.detach() << detaches the tile from the parent .replace(tile) << replaces this tile with another.
 Will detach other tile before attaching it.
 			.find(cid) << recursively look for a tile by it's cid in the tree.
 For example, in the console type: Dash.root.find('view10');